Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 - Improved mobile responsiveness

 ### Current Focus
-- Resolving build errors related to file permissions in the `.next` directory.
+- Resolving build errors related to TypeScript errors in the search results page
-- Testing and verifying the build process after clearing the `.next` directory.
+- Fixing API routes and documentation

 ### Next Steps
+- Fix TypeScript errors in the search results page
+- Add proper type definitions for Next.js App Router pages
+- Complete end-to-end testing of the search functionality
+- Add pagination for search results
+- Implement advanced filtering options
 - Ensure all processes are stopped and attempt to delete the `.next` directory.
 - Rebuild the project using `npm run build` after clearing the directory.
 - Update project documentation with recent changes and progress.